 A Bellwether Victory from Winning Trial Prep

 For 2 ½ years, McDonald Carano worked diligently and tirelessly for TeamHealth in preparing the case for trial.
-Our litigators conceived and directed all discovery; drafted, argued and won all of their 55 substantive pretrial motions; successfully convinced the court to sanction UnitedHealthcare with an adverse inference in the form of a jury instruction that was critical in closing arguments; and, with valuable input from Amanda Yen of the Firm’s Appellate Practice Group, drafted and successfully opposed UnitedHealthcare’s two petitions for writ review and two motions to stay before the Nevada Supreme Court that UnitedHealthcare had attempted to use to prevent the case from being tried promptly.
+Our complex litigation lawyers conceived and directed all discovery; drafted, argued and won all of their 55 substantive pretrial motions; successfully convinced the court to sanction UnitedHealthcare with an adverse inference in the form of a jury instruction that was critical in closing arguments; and, with assistance from Amanda Yen in our Appellate Practice, drafted and successfully opposed UnitedHealthcare’s two petitions for writ review and two motions to stay before the Nevada Supreme Court that UnitedHealthcare had attempted to use to prevent the case from being tried promptly.
 McDonald Carano also drafted the briefs and Pat argued a critical case before the Ninth Circuit Court of Appeals that established new precedent on ERISA preemption (Employee Retirement Income Security Act of 1974).
 Without a victory in that case, all cases across the nation brought by TeamHealth against UnitedHealthcare and other insurance carriers were at risk of being dismissed.

 Nationwide coverage of the trial includes:

 - “As surprise billing ban nears, doctors and hospitals scramble to delay federal law,” USA Today, 12/11/2021

 - “Nevada jury: Health insurers owe ER doctors $60M in damages,” Associated Press, 12/7/2021

 - “TeamHealth wins $60 mln in underpayment suit against UnitedHealthcare,” Reuters, 12/8/2021